Is Not $8.55/hr!

 “This isn’t a battle to turn back the clock on technology and innovation, nor is it about denying worker freedom or employer control.
 It is about economic justice.”

-Veena Dubal, associate professor of law at University of California Hastings College of Law
+Veena Dubal, associate professor of law UC Hastings College of Law

 How Uber and Lyft are putting passengers in danger by choosing cheaper background checks for drivers